TomoriNow/flutter-inventory/README.md

 ## List all the widgets you used in this assignment and explain their respective functions.

-In this assignment, most of the Flutter widgets are nearly the same with Assignment 8, however, there are new widgets used in the `login.dart`, `detail_page.dart`, `register.dart`, `main.dart`, and `list_item.dart`.
+In this assignment, most of the Flutter widgets are nearly the same with Assignment 8, however, there are new widgets used in the `login.dart`, `detail_page.dart`, `register.dart`, `main.dart`, `item_form.dart`, and `list_item.dart`.
 Therefore, I will only be going over on all the new widgets used in this assignment.

 ### main.dart